HomeLatest NewsIndustryUnion Budget 2026 shifts education focus to skilling, AI and employability

 Beyond skilling, business leaders said the Budget also addressed enterprise confidence through policy stability.

-Thyagu Valliappa, founder of SCALE and vice chairman of the Sona Valliappa Group, said proposals such as safe harbour provisions and renewed incentives for special economic zones could support long-term investment, especially for global capability centres (GCC) and service-sector firms.
+Thyagu Valliappa, founder of SCALE and vice chairman of the Sona Valliappa Group, said proposals such as safe harbour provisions and renewed incentives for special economic zones could support long-term investment, especially for capability centres (GCC) and service-sector firms.

 He said the focus on electronics, semiconductors, data centres, AYUSH and marine-related industries suggested a long-term direction even if headline reforms were limited.